 A double-threat, La Dolce Vita is equally capable of satisfying you with bottomless mimosas and shrimp benedicts in the early hours or wowing your date with lobster-stuffed ravioli and house-made gnocchi in the evening.
 When the weather allows, don't settle for anything less than a spot on the patio as you fatten up to jazz music.

 Out of its miniscule 7ft-wide kitchen comes the diner-style breakfasts and lunches you’ve been dreaming about ever since the first time you had them.
 Consider the Hillbilly Bennie (poached eggs and oven-fried chicken), the coffee cake pancakes, the Butter Burgers, the Portland Special sandwich (with Cap’n Crunch-breaded chicken tenders!)... basically consider bringing friends so you can try more stuff.

-Tucked in the back of a Japanese grocery and adorned with only a handful of tables, this place has the size and spirit of a traditional Japanese sushi bar.
-Choices are somewhat typical, but the fresh fish and genuine Japanese beers and sakes make this the greatest sushi spot in metro Detroit.
+Tucked in the back of a Japanese grocery and adorned with only a handful of tables, NF has the size and spirit of a traditional Japanese sushi bar.
+They tend to eschew over-the-top creations for simply doing the classic stuff right, with impossibly fresh fish and an army of Japanese beer and sake, imports even Detroit can't object to.

 Yes, there’s a lot of great pizza in Detroit, but Supino’s stands out with its thin crust, NY-style, no-nonsense pies.
 The Eastern Market location helps bolster the topping options with top-quality stuff like prosciutto, smoked turkey, and egg (though you still can't go wrong with pepperoni).